 - Citi – Michael Parker, Chairman, Global Shipping, Logistics & Offshore (Chair)

-- Credit Agricole – Thibaud Escoffier, Head of London Shipping Unit
+- Credit Agricole – Thibaud Escoffier, Global Head of Ship Finance

 - Danske Bank – Tom Erik Vågen, Business Manager